annadowling/fitFocusApp/README.md

  + User forum for posting messages.
  + Google Maps location search for finding a class location upon input of directions or general location name.

-###Installation requirements.
+### Installation requirements.
-. . . .
-List of software used to develop the app . . . . . . .
-+ angular
++ angular v1.5.2
-+ angular-material
++ angular-material v1.1.0
-+ angular-material css
++ angular-material-css v1.0.6
-+ angular-route
++ angular-route v1.5.3
-+ angular-animate
++ angular-animate v1.5.3
-+ angular-aria
++ angular-aria v1.5.3
 + maps-api-v3
-+ firebase 2.2.4
++ firebase v2.4.1
-+ angularfire 1.1.3
++ angularfire v1.1.4
-+ lodash 4.6.1
++ lodash v4.6.1

-. . . . . .
-Also, explain (to a third party) what steps one must take to run your app after cloning it from the repository, e.g. any non-standard software installation ; any environment setup; how to start app; where to view app in browser . . . . . . .
+### Set Up
++ git clone or download the zip of the application from this address: https://github.com/annadowling/fitFocusApp.git
++ Install http-server on your local machine using: npm install http-server -g or if you wish to install this only within the application dir use npm install http-server with the application folder.
++ To run the application, navigate to the directory and run te command http-server.
++ If you wish to stop the server press ctrl + c

 ###Data Model Design.